bachng2017/RENAT/README.md

 - [Thanks](#thanks)

 ## Features
+The framework provides an simple way to conduct Network Automation Testing by using simple scenario as follow:

 ![Renat scenario sample](doc/renat_sample.png)

-- An extension of widely used RobotFramework that add more suuports for Network Automation Testing
+- An extension of widely used RobotFramework that add more supports for Network Automation Testing
 - Easy to write and read testing scenario
 - Separate testing data and logic
 - Easy to collect logs and activities on testing devices